malaviya-parth/CN/06_TransportLayer/03_Additionals/01_congestion.md

 - $Capacity =\frac{26 \times (6-4)}{8}$ = 6.5 MB

 ## Question
 A leaky bucket is at the host network interface.
-The data rate om the network is 2 MBps and the data rate on the link from the host to the bucket is 2.5 MBps.
+The data rate on the network is 2 MBps and the data rate on the link from the host to the bucket is 2.5 MBps.
 1. Suppose the host has 250 MB to send onto the network and it sends the data in a burst.
 What should be the minimum capacity of the bucket in order that no data is lost?
 2. Suppose the capacity of the bucket is 100MB.
 What is the longest burst time from the host in order that no data is lost?